anainesvs/BERNAL_RUBIO_etal_G3_2018/README.md

 ```

-Clinical covariates, as well as omic datasets should be edited by removing outliers (for instance, observations outside of mean $\pm$ 3SD) and ordering samples id equally across datasets.
+Clinical covariates, as well as omic datasets should be edited by removing outliers (for instance, observations outside of mean +- 3SD) and ordering samples id equally across datasets.
 Also, incidence matrix should be conformable in dimensions for subsequent analysis.

 #### (4) Description of SNP data